BlakeFrei/campaign-learn.en/help/acs/profiles-and-audiences/audience-destinations/activating-aep-audiences.md

 # Activating Adobe Experience Platform Audiences in a Marketing Workflow

+>[!NOTE]
+>
+>This capability is currently in beta, and subject to frequent updates and modifications without notice.
+Audience Destinations is based on Adobe Experience Platform and requires a specific configuration.
+>Please reach out to Adobe Customer Care if you plan to implement this capability.

 This video explains how to activate the Data Services Query Audience within a workflow by using the ‘Read audience’ activity.

 >[!VIDEO](https://video.tv.adobe.com/v/27647?quality=12)